howlettjames/DB-Groceries-Store/README.md

-# Computer Networks
+# Database for a Groceries Store

-### This repository contains practices and projects related to the subject Computer Networks at ESCOM - IPN.
+### This was a project done during the subject Data Bases taken at ESCOM - IPN.
+It was normalized to its third normal form and several Triggers and Procedures were implemented.

-Some of the topics studied were:

-* IP protocol.
-* LLC protocol.
-* ICMP protocol.
-* TCP protocol.
-* UDP protocol.
-* PacketTracer basics.